kubernetes/git-sync/README.md

     --webhook-success-status <int>, $GIT_SYNC_WEBHOOK_SUCCESS_STATUS
             The HTTP status code indicating a successful --webhook-url.
-Setting this to -1 disables success checks to make webhooks "fire-and-forget".
+Setting this to 0 disables success checks, which makes webhooks "fire-and-forget".
 If not specified, this defaults to 200.

     --webhook-timeout <duration>, $GIT_SYNC_WEBHOOK_TIMEOUT